env0/env0-backstage-plugin/plugins/backstage-plugin-env0/README.md

 ## Getting Started

-### 1. Install the plugin into your Backstage instance:
+### 1. Install the plugin in your Backstage instance:
 ```bash
 # From your Backstage root directory
 yarn add --cwd packages/app @env0/backstage-plugin-env0